John Andrews (American football)

 John Milton Andrews (b.
 November 2, 1948) is an American former professional football player who was a tight end and running back for three seasons in the National Football League (NFL) with the Baltimore Colts and San Diego Chargers.
 He played college football for the Indiana Hoosiers.

 Early life

 John Andrews was born on November 2, 1948, in Indianapolis, Indiana.
 He went to high school at Shortridge High School.

 College career

 He went to college at Indiana University Bloomington.
 He did not play football in 1968 or in 1969.
 In 1970 he had 36 catches for 417 yards and two touchdowns.
 In 1971 he had 29 receptions for 268 yards and one touchdown.
 He also had one rush for 18 yards.

 Professional career

 Baltimore Colts

-Andrews was selected in the 5th round (130) of the 1971 NFL draft by the Baltimore Colts.
+Andrews was selected in the fifth round (130th overall) of the 1971 NFL draft by the Baltimore Colts.
 He did not play for them that season.